UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 ##### On Chain B

-1. The first step is the same is with Chain A when cross-transferring an NFT.
+1. The first step is the same as with Chain A when cross-transferring an NFT.
-2. The second step is the same is with Chain A by its semantics (we are cross-transferring the NFT), but the XCM program is different because we are sending the NFT back to the reserve chain.
+2. The second step is the same as with Chain A by its semantics (we are cross-transferring the NFT), but the XCM program is different because we are sending the NFT back to the reserve chain.
     ```rust
     // The `WithdrawAsset` will check if the NFT is located in the Staging Area.
     // And it will also check if the `instance_hash` is correct.